V. Sunil Kumar: Political career

 Kumar later contested Udupi-Chikmagalur Loksabha by-election in 2012.
 The seat was vacated after D. V. Sadananda Gowda became Chief Minister of Karnataka.
 He lost by huge margin against K. Jayaprakash Hegde of Congress.
 Kumar was elected as MLA from Karkala Constituency in 2013 Karnataka Legislative Assembly election by defeating H. Gopal Bhandary by over 4000 votes.
 Currently he is serving as the chief Whip of ruling party in Karnataka government.

 He was re-elected as the MLA from Karkala Constituency by defeating H. Gopal Bhandary for the 3rd time with a margin of 42566 votes on 15 May 2018.
 In November 2020, he was appointed Co-incharge of BJP Kerala by party president Jagat Prakash Nadda.

 When BJP formed government under B.S.Yediyurappa in 2019, it was highly expected that Sunil Kumar will be made cabinet minister but his name was missing.
 His name was again ignored during cabinet expansion in January 2021.
 Sunil Kumar wrote a letter to State BJP Party president Nalin Kumar Kateel expressing displeasure.

-He was later sworn-in as a cabinet minister, under Basavaraj Bommai and was given the Energy ministry, with additional Kannada and cultural development portfolio in August 2021.
+He was later sworn in as a cabinet minister, under Basavaraj Bommai in August 2021.
+He was given the energy ministry and the ministry for Kannada and culture.

+He was re-elected as the MLA from Karkala for the fourth time in May 2023, defeating Uday Shetty of the Indian National Congress (INC) with a lead of 4,602 votes.

 Personal life

-Sunil Kumar married Priyanka & they have 3 children.
+Sunil Kumar married Priyanka and they have 3 children.